 - Shiroka Lyka is an architectural, ethnographic and folklore reserve, preserving numerous houses with the typical Rodopean architecture.

 - Bachkovo Monastery is the second largest Bulgarian monastery.

 - Plovdiv ranks as the second Bulgarian city in population and size being also one of oldest in Europe, contemporary to Troy and Mikena.
 The settlement has been existing here for 8000 years now.

-We stay in 3-star hotels (days 1, 2, 3, 6 & 7), and guesthouse (days 4 & 5) with en-suite facilities on HB (breakfast & dinner included).
-Ordering lunchpacks is possible for each of the days at the price of 4-5 Euro/person.
+Three-star hotels and family guesthouses; en-suite facilities; breakfast and supper included.
 Unnecessary luggage stays either in the hotels or in th ecan so you will only have to bring a small daypack for the hikes.
 It is possible to skip some of the walks and to take the bus with the luggage instead.

 (***private groups can be accommodated on any other date during the season; 6 or more should book as a group to take advantage of the below price***)

 Single room supplement: 90 € (obligatory for all individual clients)

 Price includes: transfers to and from Sofia Airport and all other transfers included in the itinerary; accommodation and catering according to the itinerary; English-speaking mountain guide; cable car tickets, and all local taxes.